Aryan-Choudhari/Option-Pricing-Web-Application/readme.md

 - **NumPy**: A Python library used for numerical computations, including the Black-Scholes and Binomial option pricing formulas.
 - **SciPy**: A Python library used for the normal cumulative distribution function in the Black-Scholes model.
 - **yFinance**: A Python library used for fetching historical stock data.

-## File Structure
-The project has the following file structure:

-'''
-option-pricing-app/
-├── app.py
-├── templates/
-│ └── index.html
-└── static/
-├── styles.css
-└── script.js
-'''

-- `app.py`: The main Flask application file that handles the backend logic.
-- `templates/index.html`: The HTML template for the user interface.
-- `static/styles.css`: The CSS file for styling the user interface.
-- `static/script.js`: The JavaScript file that handles the client-side functionality.

 ## Function Descriptions